fpserg/RealMe/docs/PRODUCT/REALM_ROLES.md

 Roles should not artificially agree with one another.

-Constructive disagreement is encouraged when it leads to a better understanding.
+Constructive disagreement is encouraged whenever it leads to stronger understanding.

 The Inquisitor may participate only when Realmers are invoked or when explicitly summoned.